tmwine/github-upload/README.md

     ```
     >>MultAlpha_Le_Var_MC(prod_len,num_sam,"MiP_file.bin","fam_file")
     ```
-    this has the advantage of MultAlpha_Iso_Fam having checked for block row isomorphisms, so MultAlpha_Le_Var_MC's internal calls to LV_MC_MA will be run only on necessary block rows (mutually non-isomorphic) this shows the 2 block rows of dimension 18 are isomorphic, and so are the 2 block rows of dimension 19, making 3 block row families total
+    This has the advantage of MultAlpha_Iso_Fam having checked for block row isomorphisms, so MultAlpha_Le_Var_MC's internal calls to LV_MC_MA will be run only on necessary block rows (mutually non-isomorphic).
+This shows the 2 block rows of dimension 18 are isomorphic, and so are the 2 block rows of dimension 19, making 3 block row families total.

 For the LE/var estimates: #1, LE: -2.033874, var: 3.633530; #2, LE: -1.914878, var: 3.926234; #3, LE: -1.877799, var: 4.010124.

-The Lyapunov exponents from the different families show some separation; z-score calculation will use the maximal Lyapunov exponent, of -1.877799; for z-scores to be accurate, the length of the sequence under test should be at least as long as 10 times the matrix dimension--so > 200 symbols; the other consideration is, ideally, sufficient separation from the other bell curves; at a length m=300, the mean of the largest and next-to-largest block row families will be around -563 and -574, respectively; with a standard deviation of ~2 for each curve, this should allow sufficient separation.
+The Lyapunov exponents from the different families show minimal separation magnitude of ~0.04.
+Z-score calculation will use the maximal Lyapunov exponent, of -1.877799.
+For z-scores to be accurate, the length of the sequence under test should be at least as long as 10 times the matrix dimension--so > 200 symbols.
+The other consideration is, ideally, sufficient separation from the other block rows' bell curves.
+At a length m=300, the mean of the largest and next-to-largest block row families will be around -563 and -574, respectively.
+With a standard deviation of ~2 for each curve, this should allow for sufficient separation.

 As an optional step, the LE/var calculations can be checked, and a correction factor can be estimated by running in Octave
 ```